wang-h/backend-app-fastapi-sqlite/README.md

 A backend template for developing modern web application.
 Using FastAPI, SQLite as database, automatic HTTPS and more.
+You can also refer to the official generator ([full-stack-fastapi-postgresql](https://github.com/tiangolo/full-stack-fastapi-postgresql)) for more details.

 # Configure